canonical/snapcraft/docs/snapcraft-advanced-features.md

 	        source: lp:~mterry/libpipeline/printf

-In the case of the `libpipeline` example above, the part named `libpipeline` will be built before `pipelinetest`.
+In the case of the `libpipeline` example above, the part named `pipelinetest` will be built after `libpipeline`.
 Especially if you need specific functionality during a build or as part of checks during the `snap` phase, this will be handy.